sanger-pathogens/Artemis/README.md

 ## Building

-If you would prefer to build the applications from scratch rather than use the pre-built releases in GitHub, then you will firstly need the source code from GitHub.
+If you would prefer to build the applications from scratch rather than use the pre-built releases, then you will firstly need the source code from GitHub.
 This can be obtained by cloning the repository:
 ```
 git clone https://github.com/sanger-pathogens/Artemis.git
 ```